chieftools/docs/src/pages/index.md

 {% quick-link title="Account Chief" href="/accountchief" description="Account, team and billing management shared by all Chief Tools." /%}

-{% quick-link title="Cert Chief" href="/certchief" description="Monitor your domains for expired certificates and bad configuration." /%}
+{% quick-link title="Cert Chief" href="/certchief" description="Monitor your domains for expired certificates and bad configuration.
+Checks for certificate expiration, DNS problems, and so much more." /%}

-{% quick-link title="Deploy Chief" href="/certchief" description="Deploy your applications with zero downtime from GitHub, GitLab and Bitbucket to your servers." /%}
+{% quick-link title="Deploy Chief" href="/deploychief" description="Deploy your applications with zero downtime from GitHub, GitLab and Bitbucket to your servers.
+Built for PHP, optimized for Laravel." /%}

-{% quick-link title="Tny" href="/certchief" description="Shorten URL's, redirect your own domains and even bring your own branded domain for nice Tny links." /%}
+{% quick-link title="Tny" href="/tny" description="Shorten URL's, redirect your own domains and even bring your own branded domain.
+Shorten using our API, integrations or manually." /%}

+{% quick-link title="Bill.DO" href="/billdo" description="Get insights in your DigitalOcean spending.
+Imports all billable resources and gives you insights and alerting on usage changes." /%}

 {% /quick-links %}